 It’s worth noting that there is a low cost copy of the Merkur Futur, the Qshave Adjustable:

 My experience with the Qshave is actually quite positive–I think it shaves me better than the Futur!
-Although the handle is still smooth its smaller diameter seems to help me keep a more secure grip.
+Although the handle is still smooth the Qshave’s smaller diameter seems to help me keep a more secure grip.
 And while the razor’s head is still relatively large, the wider adjustment range (vs. the Futur, especially at the mild end) provides better performance for me.
 The razor’s low price and Qshave’s quality control reputation is still a cause for concern to me though.

 The Merkur Futur is probably the most popular adjustable safety razor, by sales, and is widely available from sources like Amazon, Maggard, Grooming Lounge, West Coast Shaving, Fendrihan, Shave Nation, Shave Shack of Texas, and many others.